 9. Make sure that your photographer obeys rule number 8.

 10. Retouching headshots and editing are important when it comes to getting actors professionally taken headshots.
 I believe moles and freckles should stay.
 Your director may love moles!

 11. Relax.
 Leave your headshot baggage at home.
 This is a fresh new chapter for you.
 The headshot is important, of course, but so many other factors are taken into account when it comes to landing a role.
 Your age, height, personality, chemistry, your background, and your resume are all part of the process.
 But be TRUTHFUL when it comes to selling your brand on your headshot.

 Professionally taken headshot experience

-Trusting your new photographer is key to getting a professionally taken headshot.
-Your an actor, not a model.
+Trust is key with your new photographer.
+Especially if you want a professionally taken headshot.
+You are an actor, not a model.
 Good lighting and correct posing all come in to play when it comes down to the day of your shoot.
-Once you have booked and confirmed the appointment lookout for images that you like the look of, and imagine what the casting type is of the person in the portrait.
-The most important aspect is to understand what your own casting type and brand is.
+Lookout for images that you like the look of, and imagine what the casting type is of the person in the portrait.
+More importantly, the most important aspect is to understand what your own casting type is.

 So, for more tips and bits customers can check the Actors Toolbox on What makes a good headshot?